Sina-Mohammadi/DFNet/README.md

 python main.py --batch_size=8 --Backbone_model "VGG16"
 ```

-You can also try one of the following three options as the Backbone_model: "ResNet50" or "NASNetMobile" or "NASNetLarge"
+You can also try one of the following three options as the *Backbone_model*: "ResNet50" or "NASNetMobile" or "NASNetLarge"

-In addition to batch_size and Backbone_model, you can set these training configurations: *learning_rate, epochs, train_set_directory, save_directory, use_multiprocessing, show_ModelSummary*
+In addition to *batch_size* and *Backbone_model*, you can set these training configurations: *learning_rate, epochs, train_set_directory, save_directory, use_multiprocessing, show_ModelSummary*

 ## Citation
 ```